 Cinema Sizer.

-Room dimensions in, recommended cinema-grade screen size, seating layout, Dolby Atmos format and indicative budget out.
+Room dimensions in, recommended cinema-grade screen size, seating layout, Dolby Atmos format and projector throw out.
 Reference / Premium / Media-room tiers.

 - Tiers